Thaeimos/aws-terraform/README.md

 - Monorepo
 - Docker utility with all the commands and tools needed
     - Use user's defined service account if present.
 Otherwise resort to default service account.
+- IAM read-only users.
+Use this [link to connect](https://incode-test.signin.aws.amazon.com/console) to the account with the credentials provided.
+The code is in this [separated terraform file](/infra-as-code/environments/test/users.tf).
 - Documentation